-More than three years after President Obama signed the landmark Dodd-Frank Act into law, the SEC continues to write rules pertaining to corporate governance.
-The new SEC Chair Mary Jo White has made Dodd-Frank rulemaking a priority in her first year.
+More than four years after President Obama signed the landmark Dodd-Frank Act into law, the SEC continues to write rules pertaining to corporate governance.
+Under the direction of SEC Chair Mary Jo White, Dodd-Frank rulemaking remains a priority.

-In summary, there are many open Dodd-Frank mandates and proposed rules affecting boards and their companies that continue to impact them in the near term.
+In summary, there are many open Dodd-Frank mandates and proposed rules affecting boards and their companies that could continue to have a near-term impact.

 |Other key issues|